And only the poet

 Seeing the wolf and half-naked girl, the muscular, black horse came to a sliding halt, his deep, red nostrils flared.

 there, my friend.
 I do doubt this half-naked waif can harm us,” soothed the young rider.
 The great horse spun; the raven-haired young man craned his neck around.
 His crystal-green eyes locked on her.
-His thick, dark brow came together as he studied her and her wolf.
+His thick, dark brow came together as he studied her

 Sirius took that moment to land with a flapping flurry next to Sumayah as she lay in her altered state.
 The slap of the feathery wings on her face wrenched her from her vision.